Next Up: Electrical Engineer

 Long after getting his Journeyman Electrician license, Jeremy made it a personal goal to get his Master Electrician license.
 It would allow him to get a contractor’s license and perform electrical work if he ever started his own business.

 “If you pass the test to get your Journeyman’s card and don’t pursue your Master Electrician license within the first year, most people won’t ever go back and try to reach that goal,” Jeremy said.
-“Taking classes at Tyler and being able to ask questions in the classroom gave me confidence to take the Master Electrician test and brought me up to speed on the latest code since I’d been in the field for so long.”
+“Taking classes at Brightpoint and being able to ask questions in the classroom gave me confidence to take the Master Electrician test and brought me up to speed on the latest code since I’d been in the field for so long.”

 Roll up your sleeves with the best